-A Zombie Star is a star that is created when a supernova Type 1ax explosion occurs that doesn't obliterate itself thereby re-inventing itself as a zombie star in the wake.
-The zombie star can become a vampire star by consuming fuel and energy from a nearby star to revive itself.
+A Zombie Star is a type of star that is created when a star explodes in a Type 1ax supernova but the star isn't obliterated.
+The star come back alive as a zombie star in the wake.
+The zombie star can become a Vampire Star by consuming fuel and energy from a nearby star to revive itself.
 It gets its name from the supernatural creation where the monster has died but comes back alive to feast on the living.

+Zombie Stars are not limited to our galaxy, they have been found elsewhere in the Universe.
 The picture from N.A.S.A. is of a potential zombie star that is located in another galaxy NGC 1301 in the constellation of Eridanus, the river.
-The picture was taken from the Hubble space telescope and shows what the area in both 2005/6 and 2013 and how it brightened up over a period of time.
+The picture was taken from the hubble space telescope and shows what the area in both 2005/6 and 2013 and how it brightened up over a period of time.
 The star is located about 110 Million Light Years away.
 Given the time that light takes to travel, the incident would have taken place millions of years ago, about the time of the dinosaurs.
 Ref: NASA/ESA